nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 - identifier - uniquely identifies this allergy or adverse reaction (UUID)
 - clinicalStatus - should always be active
 - category - whether the allergy or adverse reaction is to food, medication etc
-- criticality - low, high, unable-to-assess etc
+- criticality - low, high, unable-to-assess etc.
 - code - identifies the allergy
 - patient - a reference to the patient
 - assertedDate  - date record was believed accurate